ECburx/Idris2GL/README.md

 make quickInstall
 ```

-> You may want to compiled shared libraries with your own SDLs.
-Following SDL dependencies is required:
+> To compile shared libraries with your own SDLs, following SDL dependencies are required:
 >
 > - SDL
 > - SDL_image